RobertTalbert/discretecs/Video/scripts-module-2.md

 Let's keep the universal quantifier here on x.
 There are two ways to quantify the missing variable y --- universal or existential.
 If we universally quantify y, we would have this in notation --- for all x and for all y, P(x,y) is true.
 In plain language this would say that x*y is positive for every possible pair of inputs x and y.
 Now this statement has a definite truth value, namely FALSE because I can find a counterexample easily, for instance x = 2 and y = -4.
 So it's not the case that P(x,y) is true "for all" values of x and y.

 But we could also have existentially quantified y, to get this: for all x, there exists a y such that P(x,y) is true.
 Or in plain language, for every real number x, there is some other real number y such that x*y is positive.
 That statement also has a definite truth value, namely TRUE.
 Let's see why.
 Where you are sitting right now, pick any real number you like.
-Now no matter what number you picked, one of three things mu
+Now no matter what number you picked, one of three things must be true about it: It's either negative, positive or zero.
+I will now tell you the "y" value that will make xy bigger than or equal to zero.
+If your "x" was positive, let y = +1.
+If your x was negative, let y = -1.
+If your x was zero, let y = 0 as well.
+In each possibility, x*y is bigger than or equal to 0.
+So no matter what x you chose, there is a y that makes P(x,y)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM3ODMyODE3LC00NTI2MTMyMjQsMTQxMz
+eyJoaXN0b3J5IjpbLTk1MjE0NDY1MSwtNDUyNjEzMjI0LDE0MT
-IzNDUwNCwtMTk0MDkzMjc0LC0yMDE5NDg4MTE5LC0xNDU5MTIz
+MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
-MDA3LC01MzI5OTk2NzldfQ==
+MzAwNywtNTMyOTk5Njc5XX0=
 -->